cngshow/isaac_rest/API ChangeLog.md

 After an official release, any API change should be done by bumping the major version - and creating new rest paths (/rest/2/, /rest/write/2/)
 If reverse compatibility is required to be maintained, then the rest/1 or rest/write/1 code must remain.

+* 2016/10/26 - 1.7.0:
+    * Commented out all of the workflow APIs.
+Fixed inadvertent breakages being caused by previously merged workflow code.

 * 2016/10/25 - 1.6.4:
     * Adding a system/user call to hand back the user information about a given user concept.
 This will include various SSO information that was used when the user concept was created.